 “If you aren’t careful,” Bochte said, “you’re going to drop below Mendoza.”

 The conversation lit a fire under Brett, who started to lift his batting average soon after.
 But during an interview a few weeks later with Chris Berman of ESPN, Brett recalled the details of that encounter with Bochte.
-He told Berman he was really worried he would open the Sunday paper and see his average had dropped below “the Mendoza line.”
-Within days, Berman was repeating the phrase in broadcasts.
+He told Berman he was worried he would open the Sunday paper and see his average had dropped below “the Mendoza line.”
+Soon, Berman was repeating the phrase in broadcasts.

 The Mendoza Line soon became a popular phrase, and it remains the standard by which batters measure their batting slumps.